USS Truxtun (DD-229): Fate

 On Christmas Day 1941, Truxtun departed Boston, Massachusetts in the screen of Convoy HX 168.
 She arrived at Reykjavík on 13 January 1942 and, six days later, headed back to Argentia with Convoy ON 57.
 At 0410 on 18 February while acting as escort to in Placentia Bay, Newfoundland, Truxtun ran aground "in a howling gale" between the outport communities of Lawn and St. Lawrence, near Chambers Cove.
 Under extremely violent and freezing sea conditions she broke up almost immediately after grounding and, in spite of the heroic efforts of the local populace, lost 110 members of her crew to the elements.
 Pollux was also wrecked with 93 fatalities, and also grounded, but made way with no fatalities.

 Robert Chafe's play, Oil and Water, depicts the story of Lanier Phillips, the sole African American survivor of the sinking of Truxtun.

 Truxtuns name was struck from the Navy list on 25 March 1942.

-Torpedoman's Mate First Class Henry Breault, a Medal of Honor recipient, was assigned to Truxton from September 1939 to September 1940.
+Torpedoman's Mate First Class Henry Breault, a Medal of Honor recipient, was assigned to Truxtun from September 1939 to September 1940.